FUSED-Wind/fusedwind/docs/about_fusedwind.rst

     FUSED-Wind defines a range of commonly used workflows of varying complexity such as AEP calculation of a wind farm, or cost analysis of a wind turbine.

 Based on these sets of component interfaces and workflows, users can develop a model that *implements* specific FUSED-Wind interfaces, making this model compatible with the rest of the framework, and other models also interfaced to the framework.
-While adhering to a certain interface may seem very restrictive when developing a stand-alone model, we believe that this restriction is far outweighed by the host of other models that will become available through this effort.
+While adhering to a certain interface may seem very restrictive when developing a stand-alone model, we believe that this restriction is far outweighed by the host of other models and methods that will become available through this effort.